Site icon Gutternaut

 Morning Star: Until The Next Sunrise

 Morning Star is full of experiences where you want to give a friend going through tough times a hug.
 Like how a memory isn’t just nostalgia bait, it’s an inspiration to connect with the world around you.
 It’s full of scary and depressing things you want to escape from.
-But when something tries to cut you off from everything, the journey to let it go is universal.
+But when memories start to twist because of an outside presence, the journey to let it go is universal.
 So for now this series gets 8.5/10.

 Thanks for coming to the end and as always, remember to look between the panels.